-Brussels, 13 March 2020 – CAPTure project’s partners EDF, in collaboration with EUREC, have prepared a collection of ‘Lessons learnt’ regarding policies to enhance the integration and deployment of Concentrated Solar Power (CSP) in the global energy mix.
+Brussels, 13 March 2020 – CAPTure project’s partners EDF, in collaboration with EUREC, have prepared a collection of ‘Lessons learnt’ regarding policy recommendations to enhance the integration and deployment of Concentrated Solar Power (CSP) in the global energy mix.

 The document features a series of short messages regarding public subsidies; global challenges, such as Europe’s low Direct Normal Irradiation (DNI) and European funding; private investors’ role; recommendations related to calls for tenders; and messages on hybridised fossil-fired power plants.